Community

-Robbie Stubbins enjoys mentoring some very promising students from Stafford Technical Center as a community-minded entrepreneur.
+Robbie Stubbins enjoys teaching some very promising students from Stafford Technical Center as a community-minded entrepreneur.

 This video was completely produced by students from Stafford Tech.
 The producers won 1st Place in the Vermont Entrepreneur Video Competition with personal recognition by Vermont’s Governor Phil Scott.